 The three main options for moving your cash out of Thailand and to your home country or anywhere else in the world are:

 - Western Union

 There is a fourth, and that is to use cryptocurrency, but since hardly anyone is going to want to get involved in that I won't be covering that option.

-SWIFT direct transfer option is great if you have a Thai bank account with one of the following banks:
+SWIFT international bank transfer is a great if you have a Thai bank account with one of the following banks:

 You can also send via Western Union through the Bangkok Bank app and at branches, if you have an account.
-It costs 1,200 Baht for 70,000 Baht, and 300 Baht for every additional 30,000 thereafter.
+It costs 1,200 Baht for a 70,000 Baht transfer, and 300 Baht for every additional 30,000 thereafter.